cjratcliff/ml-compiled/docs/optimizers.rst

 ----------------------------
 Learning rate
 ----------------------------
-Pros of large batch sizes:
+Pros of large learning rates:

 * Training is faster if the large learning rate does not cause problems.
 * Lowers the risk of overfitting.

-Cons of large batch sizes:
+Cons of large learning rates:

 * Increases the risk of oscillations during training, especially when not using an optimizer with a momentum term.
 * Can make it harder to train deeper networks.